top of page

 “Mike, have you ever heard of the Enneagram?”

-I hadn’t.
-And to be honest, I was skeptical.
+And honestly, I was skeptical.

 But what I discovered surprised me.